TheAwesomeKid02/TheAwesomeKid02/README.md

 ### Hi there 👋

-- I would like to colab for HTML, CSS, and JavaScript
+Your average web developer.

-- Main programming languages are HTML, CSS, and JavaScript
+- Proficiency in: HTML, CSS, Javascript
+- Focusing on node.js projects
-- Struggling with Node.js and three.js
+- Experience with Python
-- Pronouns: he/him

-Discord: theawesomekid (However I might not accept any friend requests)

 Replit: [@TheAwesomeKid02](https://replit.com/@TheAwesomeKid02)